GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `assert` Statement
 The `assert` statement checks expressions for validity (aka. assertion).
-When tested expression is valid with no problem, assertion returns `True`.
-When an exception is raised, assertion returns `False`.
+When the tested expression is valid with no problem, assertion returns `True`; when an exception is raised, assertion returns `False`.

 ```python
 print(0)